epccs/Gravimetric/Manager/manager/README.md

 ```

-## RPU /w i2c-debug scan
+## Scan I2C0 with i2c-debug

-Scan for the I2C0 slave address of shield and address.
+Scan for the address on I2C0.

 ```
 picocom -b 38400 /dev/ttyUSB0